pblack/docs/content/developing-with-jekyll/project-structure.md

 	├── .jekyll-metadata
 	└── index.html

-For a full breakdown on how this directory structure works, [see the Jekyll docs]().
+For a full breakdown on how this directory structure works, [see the Jekyll docs][1].

 ## How Forestry Parses Jekyll
 Based on the example structure above, let’s explain how Forestry parses your site.